adolenc/vim-textobj-toplevel/README.md

 to a REPL, or moving logical chunks of code around the file in arbitrary programming language.

-Intuitively a top-level form ('topform') can be thought of as a paragraph that takes indentation into account: a new topform starts at the first non-indented line following an empty line, and spans all the lines until the next topform.
-In most ('nicely' formatted) source files this covers definitions of functions, classes, include statements, individual assignments and invocations at top level, etc.

 ## Example
 Consider the following example, a mix between dummy Python and C code.
 The lines on the left-hand side represent the code selected by <kbd>aT</kbd>